SVGtoPPT/svgtoppt-website/docs/index.md

 - [x] Converts your .SVG files to .PPT
 - [x] Works in the background
 - [x] Opens the new PPT file for you when finished
-- [x] Customize how it works to fit your needs
+- [x] Customize how it works to fit your workflow
-- [x] Set preferences to avoid passing parameters
 - [ ] Bulk convert SVG files to PPT (coming soon)

 ## Prerequisites